oleobal/risper/readme.md

 passes `1` and `2`, but `f[1 2]` passes `[1 2]`.
 Originally, Lists were always
 expanded, but that results in confusing syntax when we want to pass a single list as argument (eg `f[[1 2]]`, that's just ugly).

+Dicts (AKA associative arrays, maps, objects) use the same syntax as lists but with a `:` colon.
+Can be addressed with the `.` Dot syntax.

 ### built-in functions